cs3216/cs3216.github.io/assignments/mobile/index.md

 **JavaScript** and **CSS3**, it is essentially a normal web page with a few quirks.
-During the user's first visit to the site, we will tell the browser to quietly download and save the program for future use.
-The **Application Cache** is how we will instruct it to retain all resources required for this "web page" to run in the absence of an internet connection.
-When used in conjunction with **Web Storage**, which allows storage of data on the local file system, your application can function like a native one.
+During the user's first visit to the site, we will tell the browser to quietly download and save the program for future use. **Service Worker** will help to retain resources resources through the **Cache API**, which could then be used to serve the "web page" in the absence of an internet connection.

 ![image](img/structure2.png){:.assignment-img}